 Once a marketable permitting program has been established, permits will need to be distributed.
-The initial allocation of permits is referred to as the "primary market" for permits.
-10 Agencies typically develop systems and regulations to allocate and keep track of permits and to verify their ultimate retirement, under their authority to implement the underlying permitting program.
+The initial allocation of permits is referred to as the "primary market" for permits.11 Agencies typically develop systems and regulations to allocate and keep track of permits and to verify their ultimate retirement, under their authority to implement the underlying permitting program.

-Agencies predominantly follow one of two approaches in distributing permits: historical-based allocations and auctions.
+Agencies predominantly follow one of two approaches in distributing permits: historicalbased allocations and auctions.
 Historical-based allocations distribute permits based on historical use of the regulated activity.
 This method is typically used to avoid disruptions to the status quo, to protect returns on past investments, and to ease tensions with the regulated industry and gain political support.
 However, it may also reward parties for engaging in activity that the agency now wants to curb, increase the risk of monopolies in the permit market, reduce the

-7 Chrysler Corp. v.
+8 Chrysler Corp. v.
 Brown, 441 U.S. 281, 301-02 (1979).

-8 Schwartz, supra note 1, at 27.
+9 Schwartz, supra note 1, at 27-28.

-9 The Conference has long advised use of notice-and-comment even where it is not a legal requirement.
-See, e.g., Administrative Conference of the United States, Recommendation 2012-2, Midnight Rules, 77 Fed.
+10 The Administrative Conference has long advised use of notice-and-comment even when it is not legally required.
+See, e.g., Admin.
+Conf. of the U.S., Recommendation 2012-2, Midnight Rules, 77 Fed.
 Reg.
-47,801 (August 12, 2012); Recommendation 1992-1, The Procedural and Practice Exemption From the APA Notice-and-Comment Rulemaking Requirements, 57 Fed.
+47,801 (Aug.
+10, 2012); Admin.
+Conf. of the U.S., Recommendation 92-1, The Procedural and Practice Rule Exemption from the APA Notice-and-Comment Rulemaking Requirements, 57 Fed.
 Reg.
-30,102 (July 8, 1992); Recommendation 1982-2, Resolving Disputes Under Federal Grant Programs, 47 Fed.
+30,101 (July 8, 1992); Admin.
+Conf. of the U.S., Recommendation 82-2, Resolving Disputes Under Federal Grant Programs, 47 Fed.
 Reg.
-30,704 (July 15, 1982).
+30,701 (July 15, 1982).

-10 See Interagency Working Group for the Study on Oversight of Carbon Markets, Report on the Oversight of Existing and Prospective Carbon Markets Carbon Study 12 (2011) (describing the primary market as the entry point for permits, whether entry occurs as a result of the government distributing permits directly to market participants, auctioning permits, or some combination of the two).
+11 See INTERAGENCY WORKING GRP.
+FOR THE STUDY ON OVERSIGHT OF CARBON MKTS., REPORT ON THE OVERSIGHT OF EXISTING AND PROSPECTIVE CARBON MARKETS CARBON STUDY 12 (2011) (describing the primary market as the entry point for permits, whether entry occurs as a result of the government distributing permits directly to market participants, auctioning permits, or some combination of the two).

-incentive to innovate, and incentivize undesirable strategic behavior, like a firm artificially inflating its use of a resource ahead of an allocation benchmark to increase its share of allocated permits.11
+incentive to innovate, and incentivize undesirable strategic behavior, like a firm artificially inflating its use of a resource ahead of an allocation benchmark to increase its share of allocated permits.12

 By comparison, distributing permits through auctions reduces the barriers to entry to the regulated activity.
 Auctions also tend to lower the risk of monopolies and strategic behavior, facilitate price discovery, and prevent undue windfalls.
-However, auctions can be challenging to administer, especially for agencies without prior experience in doing so, and may require significant resources upfront to design and implement.12
+However, auctions can be challenging to administer, especially for agencies without prior experience in doing so, and may require significant resources upfront to design and implement.13

 There are also several other, less common ways of conducting initial permit allocation that may be useful in certain specialized contexts.
-These include output-based allocations, 13 allocating permits to particular communities, 14 or allocating permits based on other policy objectives.
+These include output-based allocations,14 allocating permits to particular communities,15 or allocating permits based on other policy objectives.